How to Dehydrate Ground Pork – Dehydrating Ground Pork, A Step-by-Step Guide

 Drying times will vary depending on your dehydrator model.
 Refer to your dehydrator owner’s manual for recommended temperatures and times for dehydrating specific foods.

 Step 5.
-Equalizing and Conditioning the Dehydrated Ground Pork
+Equalizing and Conditioning Dehydrated Ground Pork

 When the dehydrated ground pork is removed from the dehydrator, any remaining moisture may not be distributed equally because of the size or location, and position in the dehydrator.
 Equalizing and conditioning is a process for freshly dehydrated foods that ensures any residual moisture remaining in any piece is spread or equalized among all the other pieces in the batch.
 Let the dehydrated ground pork equalize and condition in the storage container for 7 to 10 days.